scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-By chunking, sparse data may be stored efficiently and datasets may extend infitinely in all dimensions.
+By chunking, sparse data may be stored efficiently and datasets may extend infinitely in all dimensions.

 .. break